Kilij Arslan II: Reign

-Kilij Arslan II died during the siege of Aksaray in August 1192, aged 77, after promising Kaykhusraw I the succession.
+Kilij died during the siege of Aksaray in August 1192, aged 77, after promising Kaykhusraw I the succession.
 Then he was buried in the Alâeddin Mosque in Konya.
 (Note: During the late 12th century, at the behest of Kilij Arslan II, the Seljuq palace Alâeddin Kosku was built in Konya.)
 Kaykhusraw I's brothers continued to fight for control of the other parts of the sultanate.

 Issue

-In 1186, Kilij Arslan II decided to divide the Sultanate among his 11 sons and 3 daughters as follows:
+In 1186, Kilij decided to divide the Sultanate among his 11 sons and 3 daughters as follows: